 Yes, of course, you should, but only if the setups are good and you see reversal patterns!
 The #1 Rule of investors: act opposite of the investing public; take advantage of fear and greed.
 Buy when there’s fear.
 Be like a guerrilla soldier and strike quick and fast.

 Find those quality stocks at rock bottom prices and swoop in and buy them.
-When the market turns around, sell them to the greedy buyers when the prices rise (read about the different types of stocks).
+When the market turns around, sell them to the greedy buyers when the prices rise.

 In conclusion, whether it is a bear market or bull market, do exactly the opposite of what everyone else is out there doing.
 And what you DO matters!